Multi-Member LLC vs Single-Member LLC (The Differences)

 Multi-member owners can elect to be taxed as a corporation, partnership, or sole proprietorship depending on the needs of their business and what makes sense for tax purposes.

-This allows their liability protection to remain intact while changing ownership structure without having to dissolve the company and create it again under a new name/structure (which would require additional filing fees, etc.).
+According to my findings, this allows their liability protection to remain intact while changing ownership structure without having to dissolve the company and create it again under a new name/structure (which would require additional filing fees, etc.).

 Single-member companies are treated as separate entities from their owner, so there's no need for an election when taxes come around - they're automatically considered "disregarded" in their tax classification.